 3. Working in an office improves productivity

 There’s no denying that people can be productive from anywhere.
 On average, 13% of employees felt that they were more productive when they worked from home–but that’s not true for everyone.
 The physical workplace can improve productivity by enabling information sharing and accessibility.
 In fact, 42% of employees say that the ability to access information quickly and easily boosts their productivity levels.
 Plus, many employees find productivity to be the driving purpose of the workplace.
-In our recent At Work report, 61% of employees said productivity was the more important outcome to being in an office compared to building relationships.

 4. Working in an office fosters collaboration

 Being in an office is much more conducive to collaboration than working from home.
 Studies show that people who work in an office spend 52% more time collaborating than they would if they worked in full-time remote positions.
 Remote employees spend the majority of their time working in a silo.
 Hybrid and full-time onsite employees, however, better split up their week with heads-down work, in-person collaboration, virtual collaboration, and socializing.
-That’s because they’re able to more fully use the office equipment, whiteboards, in-person brainstorming sessions to work together.
+That’s because they’re able to more fully use the office equipment, whiteboards, and in-person brainstorming sessions to work together.

 5. Working in an office improves the onboarding experience